Guidelines for handling electronic institutional and personal information

-Members of the CDS are responsible for "recommending policies, and establishing procedures and guidelines for university-wide management of institutional data.
+Members of the UDMC are responsible for "recommending policies, and establishing procedures and guidelines for university-wide management of institutional data.
 Individually, several of the Data Stewards have management and policy-making responsibilities for specific segments of the institutional data base."

 Data Managers are located in various departments within the University, and are responsible for receiving, evaluating, and putting into motion the actions required to implement the requests for access to institutional data, primarily by notifying the appropriate technology organization that the specific database or application permissions must be executed.

 University data administrator

 Data administration involves the application of formal guidelines and the appropriate tools to manage Indiana University's information resources.
 The University Data Administration function (within the Office of the Vice President for Information Technology) exists to support and further the goals of the University data management committees and structure.